Editor’s Introduction

 Which into words no virtue can digest.

 As the poem illustrates, beauty cannot be fully expressed.
-It is intuited in the sense of being felt rather than thought, so it is beyond the reach of language.
-When you see that sunset, you are moved without having to think about it.
-If you try to find words to express it they seem banal, flat, and inadequate, and don’t do justice to the experience itself.
-In the field of art, the role of the critic is to help one have the direct experience, not to define the experience – which is where a lot of literary criticism goes wrong.
+It is intuited — in the sense of being felt rather than thought — so it is beyond the reach of language.
+When you see a sunset, you are moved without needing to analyse it.
+Any attempt to describe it in words feels banal, flat, and inadequate; the language fails to do justice to the experience itself.
+In the arts, the role of the critic should be to help evoke that direct experience, not to define or dissect it — which is where a lot of criticism goes wrong.

 The second characteristic of beauty is that it is intensely pleasurable.
-To experience beauty is to experience delight or satisfaction, even if the object is not something necessarily especially pleasant.
-The last scene of Hamlet, with the stage littered with bodies, is not conventionally beautiful, but the beauty of the whole dramatic unfoldment, and the beauty of what Hamlet discovers in this tragic flow, is intensely satisfying, and leaves one with a supremely uplifted spirit.
-Tragedy can be pleasurable because a work of art, though it presents itself through the medium of the senses, draws us away from the superficial pleasures of the senses and towards the deeper pleasure of the mind, in a way that overlaps with meditation.
+To experience beauty is to experience delight or satisfaction, even when the object itself is not conventionally pleasant.
+The final scene of Hamlet, with the stage strewn with bodies, is hardly a cheerful spectacle.
+Yet the beauty of the dramatic unfoldment, and of what Hamlet discovers in the course of that tragedy, is deeply satisfying and leaves one with a supremely uplifted spirit.
+Tragedy can be pleasurable because a work of art, though it presents itself through the senses, draws us beyond mere sensory gratification toward the deeper satisfactions of the mind, in a way that overlaps with meditation.

 A fourth characteristic of the experience of beauty is that it is ecstatic.
-In its origin the word ecstatic means ‘standing outside’.
-Beauty makes you stand outside yourself.
-The beautiful object draws you out of yourself into ‘it’.
-If you ever go to art galleries you may know the experience of fighting your way through hoards of Japanese tourists to finally look at the famous paintings you have long wanted to see, but initially finding that they don’t do anything for you.
-You are still too locked up in the busyness and purposiveness of the journey there.
-Then, if you are lucky, a painting grabs you by the lapels and pulls you into it.
-You forget the whole business of getting there and all the others around you; all your knowledge about art history or about the painter and his technique becomes secondary at best, and you are simply entranced.
+The word ‘ecstatic’ comes from the Greek ekstasis, meaning “to stand outside”.
+Beauty draws you out of yourself, and into it.
+If you’ve ever visited an art gallery, you may know the experience of elbowing your way through hordes of Japanese tourists towards the famous paintings you’ve long wanted to see, only to find that they don’t initially move you at all.
+You’re still caught up in the busyness and purposiveness of getting there.
+Then, if you’re fortunate, a painting grabs you by the lapels and pulls you into it.
+Everything else recedes: you forget the whole business of getting there and all the others around you; all your knowledge about art history or about the painter and his technique becomes secondary at best.
+You are simply entranced.

 Eros, when it responds to beauty, is ecstatic in this sort of way.
-This is where Beauty becomes a vimokṣa-mukha, because in your ecstasy, in your entering into the beautiful object, you lose yourself.
-And in the highest objects of beauty, or when you see beauty at its highest, you finally lose yourself altogether and you don’t come back.
+This is where Beauty becomes a vimokṣa-mukha, because in your ecstasy, in entering into the beautiful object, you lose yourself.
+In the highest objects of beauty, or when you see beauty at its highest, you finally lose yourself altogether.
+And you don’t come back.

 Objective and Subjective

-In seeking the beautiful, the ideal Beauty shining in a world of its own, we must approach it through the intermediaries of concrete things.
-But this raises the questions: Why do we find some things beautiful rather than other things?
-Why do we find some things more beautiful than other things?
+In seeking the beautiful—the ideal Beauty shining in a world of its own—we must approach it through the intermediaries of concrete things.
+But this raises a set of questions: Why do we find some things beautiful and not others?
+Why do we find some things more beautiful than others?
 And why do I find something beautiful that you do not?
-The answer has two aspects: one objective and one subjective.
+The answer has two aspects: one objective, and one subjective.

-There seems to be something in the experience of beauty that is a claim to universality.
-You don’t want merely to say ‘I find that beautiful’, you want to say ‘that is beautiful’.
-The universality of beauty seems to lie in the capacity of the object to mediate Beauty itself.
-In a sense everything reflects that pure Beauty.
-If the eye is sufficiently open beauty is everywhere, even in seeming ugliness.
+There is something in the experience of beauty that feels like a claim to universality.
+You don’t merely want to say, ‘I find that beautiful’; you want to say, ‘That is beautiful.
+The universality of beauty seems to lie in the object’s capacity to mediate Beauty itself.
+In a sense, everything reflects that pure Beauty.
+If the eye is sufficiently open, beauty can be seen everywhere, even in what appears ugly.
 But some objects, some people, some situations, some configurations within sensuous reality, reflect pure Beauty more readily than others.
-It is a bit like how lightning can strike anywhere, but is more likely to ground through particular objects.
-There is something about the configuration of objects themselves (in the general sense, including persons) that more or less adequately expresses, or becomes a channel for, ideal Beauty.
+It is a little like lightning: it can strike anywhere, but it is more likely to strike objects that offer a clear path to the ground.
+There is something about the configuration of objects themselves (including persons) that more or less adequately expresses, or becomes a channel for, ideal Beauty.

-Precisely why this is so is, in the end, a mystery.
-Every time we find something beautiful the response is immediate and intuitive.
-But we can reflect on our responses to try to understand why that particular object reflects ideal Beauty.
-Why is that particular painting, poem, play, film or scene beautiful, and that one isn’t?
-It is the subject of so much aesthetic theory, so much literary and artistic criticism, and probably the discussion and debate will never reach a conclusion.
-In the end what makes something beautiful is the fact that you respond to it according to the four characteristics that I have described.
-In principle anything, any situation, any object, can be the object of an aesthetic experience, given the right circumstances, the right state of mind, and so on.
+Why this is so remains, in the end, a mystery.
+Whenever we find something beautiful, the response is immediate and intuitive.
+Yet we can reflect on these responses in an effort to understand why that particular object seems to reflect ideal Beauty.
+Why that painting, poem, play, film, or scene, and not another?
+This is the concern of so much aesthetic theory, of literary and artistic criticism, and the debate is unlikely ever to be resolved.
+In the end, what makes something beautiful is that it evokes in us the four characteristics I have described.
+In principle, anything—any object, situation, or experience—can become the focus of an aesthetic response, given the right circumstances, the right state of mind, etc.

-The universal nature of an object’s capacity to reflect beauty needs to be emphasised, because these days most people assume that aesthetic judgement is nothing more than an expression of personal preference.
+The universal nature of an object’s capacity to reflect beauty needs emphasis, because these days many people assume that aesthetic judgement is nothing more than an expression of personal preference.
 It isn’t.
 Nonetheless, there is a subjective element to the experience of beauty.
-Why is it that, for example, when we walk round an art gallery full of masterpieces, some grab us and some don’t?
-Even though intellectually you may know they are all great works, some paintings pull our hearts while others leave us cold.
-That, to some extent, is to do with us; it depends upon who we are.
-While it is true that some objects themselves are a more adequate expression of Beauty, some of those expressions appeal to us more than others.
+Why is it that, when we walk round an gallery full of masterpieces, some works grab us while others do not?
+Even if intellectually we acknowledge them as great works, some paintings pull our hearts while others leave us cold.
+That has something to do with us, with who we are.
+While it is true that some objects themselves are a more adequate expression of Beauty, which of those speak to us most deeply depends, at least in part, on the configuration of our own subjectivity.

-This is to do with our constitution as human beings.
-To explore this let us first take a step back and look at what it is to be a human being.
-You could say that the true nature of things is before us at every moment: things are impermanent, they are insubstantial, they lack the capacity to give us real satisfaction, and they are always pale reflections of ideal Beauty.
-All the time this reality is pressing upon us, and in a sense to be a human being is to defend oneself against it.
-Our identity is constantly threatened, undermined, denied, by reality, and we constantly fight a rear-guard action against it.
-At every moment Reality is laughing at our pretensions to independent selfhood, and we are all the time struggling to hold it together, telling ourselves the stories that reconfigure everything around our sense of identity.
+This is bound up with our very constitution as human beings.
+To explore this, let us step back and consider what it means to be human.
+You could say that the true nature of things is before us at every moment: everything is impermanent, insubstantial, incapable of providing lasting satisfaction, and always a pale reflection of ideal Beauty.
+This reality presses in on us at every moment.
+And in a sense, to be human is to defend ourselves against it.
+Our identity is under constant threat — undermined, even denied — by the nature of reality itself.
+We fight a perpetual rear-guard action to preserve the illusion of independent selfhood.
+Reality is always laughing at our pretensions, and we, in turn, are always struggling to hold it all together, telling ourselves the stories that reconfigure everything around our sense of identity.

-My favourite neurologist, Oliver Sacks, described a man who had lost short- and medium-term memory.3 He had about five minutes of short-term memory and then nothing for thirty years.
-Sacks called him the Confabulator because all the time he was telling a story that connected the last five minutes with thirty years ago.
-Of course, the last five minutes moved forward with the arrow of time so his story was constantly falling apart and he had to juggle it back together again.
-It’s a really tragic case, but it is salutary to realise that that is what we are all doing, albeit we may have better equipment for doing it (at the moment!).
+My favourite neurologist, Oliver Sacks, once described a man who had lost short- and medium-term memory.3 He retained about five minutes of short-term memory, and then nothing for thirty years.
+Sacks called him ‘the Confabulator’ because he was constantly constructing a story that linked the last five minutes with his memories from thirty years ago.
+But since those five minutes were always moving forward with the arrow of time, his story was continually falling apart, and he had to keep patching it back together.
+It’s a really tragic case, but also salutary, because we are all doing the same thing — albeit we may have better equipment for doing it (for now!).

-Reality is pressing in upon us all the time, not just in the negative form of our intimations of the inadequacy of our attachments, but in the positive form of the vimokṣa-mukhas.
-Reality is constantly pressing upon us with the message that it is completely open, there are no closed boundaries, nothing is fixed, nothing is finished.
-It is pressing upon us in the sense that there is nowhere to go, nothing to do, everything is here, now.
-It is pressing upon us with this ideal Beauty.
-All the time we are defending ourselves against Reality both in the form of the lakṣaṇas and in the form of the vimokṣa-mukhas, and although we resist them they do affect us.
-If we become at all sensitive we begin to stop resisting, to open up and allow reality at least a corner in our minds and hearts.
+Reality is pressing in upon us all the time, not just in the negative form of our intimations that our attachments are inadequate, but also in the positive form of the vimokṣa-mukhas.
+Reality constantly urges upon us the message that it is completely open: there are no boundaries, nothing is fixed, nothing is finished.
+It presses upon us the sense that there is nowhere to go, nothing to do — everything is here, now.
+It presses upon us with this ideal Beauty.
+All the time we are defending ourselves against Reality, against both the lakṣaṇas and the vimokṣa-mukhas.
+But although we resist them, they do affect us.
+If we become at all sensitive we begin to let go of that resistance, to open up and allow reality at least a corner in our minds and hearts.
 Perhaps the most powerful way in which reality presents itself to us is when we allow ourselves to respond to beauty in the world around us.

-The pursuit of beauty is at the junction of these two processes: the downward movement, as it were, of ideal Beauty, with the upward movement of Eros – the powerful, deep current that is mixed up in all our desire.
+The pursuit of beauty lies at the junction of two movements: the downward movement of ideal Beauty, and the upward movement of Eros — the deep, powerful current at the root of all our desires

-Reality impacts upon our empirical self.
-Each of us is absolutely particular: we have our own unique physical makeup, history, family conditioning, cultural background and so forth.
-The impact of reality upon us is therefore correspondingly particular.
-Developing an analogy I once heard Sangharakshita use, this could be likened to the phenomenon of ‘Chladni plates’, in which a metal plate is covered with sand, and then made to vibrate using a violin bow, which creates strange and beautiful patterns which vary according to the frequency of the note and the shape and quality of the plate on which the sand sits.
-The vibration of the bow here represents the sound of Reality, and the particular patterns represent us.
-Each of us receives the imprint of Reality in a particular way.
-There are general patterns that are true of everyone, but also Reality expresses itself in each of us as an absolutely unique pattern.
+Reality impacts our empirical self.
+Each of us is absolutely particular: we have our own unique physical makeup, personal history, family conditioning, cultural background, and so on.
+So the impact of Reality on us is equally particular.
+We can think of this in terms of ‘Chladni plates’.
+A metal plate is dusted with sand and made to vibrate using a violin bow.
+This creates strange and beautiful patterns which vary according to the note’s frequency and the plate’s shape and texture.
+In this analogy, the vibration of the bow represents the sound of Reality; the sand patterns represent us.
+Each of us receives the imprint of Reality in a unique way.
+There are patterns that are broadly true for everyone, but Reality also expresses itself in each of us as something utterly particular.

-We respond to beauty in the object because it is a more or less adequate vehicle for ideal Beauty.
-But we respond to the beauty in a particular way because of an unfolding process within us.
-The pursuit of beauty is at the junction of these two processes: the downward movement, as it were, of ideal Beauty, with the upward movement of Eros – the powerful, deep current that is mixed up in all our desire.
-Our desire for anything apparently gross is a surface eddy to that deeper current, which is why we mustn’t deny our desires but skilfully try to lead them where they can really find their fulfilment.
-Ultimately this becomes faith in the Buddha, but it also comes with a sense of what I must do, of what draws me on towards Him.
-Our Dharma life is an attempt to work with these forces that are unknowable to us but are trying to express themselves through us.
-Unless we are in contact with that erotic drive, we won’t really have a Dharma life.
-We will be living our idea of the Dharma based merely upon theory, which won’t be connected with what is actually unfolding within us.
+We respond to beauty in an object because it serves, more or less adequately, as a vehicle for ideal Beauty.
+But we respond to that beauty in our own particular way, because of something unfolding within us.
+The pursuit of beauty lies at the junction of two movements: the downward movement of ideal Beauty, and the upward movement of Eros — the deep, powerful current at the root of all our desires.
+What we take to be gross or superficial desires are really surface eddies of that deeper current.
+That’s why we shouldn’t deny our desires, but instead skilfully guide them toward their true fulfilment.
+Ultimately, that desire for fulfilment becomes faith in the Buddha.
+But it’s also accompanied by a sense of what I must do, of what draws me on towards Him.
+Our Dharma life is an effort to cooperate with these forces that are unknowable to us, but trying to express themselves through us.
+Unless we are in contact with that erotic drive, we don’t really have a Dharma life.
+We only have an idea of the Dharma, which is theoretical and disconnected from what is actually unfolding within us.

-The path of beauty invites us to find where we are immediately engaged, where our erotic impulses are non-conceptual, pleasurable, have a sense of transcendence to them and take us outside of ourselves.
-Using these four characteristics we can ask ourselves, where is our eros engaging with beauty, in our own direct experience?
-We need to be very honest about it because they may not be on the approved list; they may not be what a good Buddhist is supposed to like, or even a good citizen!
-Of course, one shouldn’t engage in anything unethical, but one needs to know where those interests really are, not where we think they should be, because we are trying to elevate from within us, not impose an artificial interest from without – to do that is alienation, which I think is a great danger of so much modern Buddhist rhetoric.
+The path of beauty invites us to notice where we are immediately engaged—where our erotic impulses are non-conceptual, pleasurable, infused with a sense of transcendence, and take us outside ourselves.
+Using these four characteristics, we can ask: where is our eros engaging with beauty in our own direct experience?
+We need to be very honest about this, because our answers may not be on the approved list.
+They may not reflect what a good Buddhist is supposed to like—or even a good citizen!
+Of course, we shouldn’t rationalise anything unethical, but we do need to know where our interests really lie — not where we think they should lie.
+We are trying to elevate from within ourselves, not impose an artificial interest from without.
+To do the latter is alienation, which I think is a great danger of so much modern Buddhist rhetoric.

-The quest for Beauty is indeed a quest, so you don’t know where it is leading, but you can know where it starts.
+The quest for beauty is indeed a quest: you don’t know where it will lead, but you can know where it begins.
 You need to work from the inside up, as it were.
-Start where your real responses are, look for where those responses imply something more, and in a mindful way, gradually elevate from there.
-In this way, in the context of one’s spiritual practice as a whole, you will ultimately transcend yourself: you will enter the vimokṣa-mukha of the śubha.
+Start with your genuine responses.
+Look for where those responses imply something more, and in a mindful way, allow yourself to be gradually elevated from there.
+In this way, within the context of your overall spiritual practice, you will ultimately transcend yourself.
+You will enter the vimokṣa-mukha of the śubha.

 There has to be more…

-I hope I have given you a pith of what this path of beauty is.
-Although I have used a lot of words to describe it, part of the power of the path of beauty is that it isn’t about conceptualization.
-I must confess that so much of what I hear of as insight practice, even within the Triratna Buddhist Community, strikes me as so damned ‘heady’.
-Of course, the conceptual can be a gateway to something more, but the power of beauty is that it directs us to our immediate sense of imperfection, and to our intimation of the highest Beauty.
-That, I think, is what we need to focus on.
-You don’t need special equipment; you don’t need to spend lots of money on an expensive retreat; you don’t even need a leader because you already have what you need within you.
-It is simply a question of addressing your own constant sense that, as Arsenie Tarkovsky sings, ‘there has to be more…’
+I hope you have got the pith of what this path of beauty is.
+Though a lot of words have been used to describe it, part of its power lies precisely in the fact that it isn’t about conceptualisation.
+I must confess that much of what passes for insight practice — even within the Triratna Buddhist Community — strikes me as just too damned heady.
+Of course, the conceptual can be a gateway to something more.
+But the power of beauty is that it directs us to our immediate sense of imperfection — and to our intimation of a higher Beauty.
+That is what we need to focus on.
+You don’t need special equipment; you don’t need to spend a lot of money on an expensive retreat; you don’t even need a leader.
+You already have what you need within you.
+It’s simply a matter of addressing your own persistent sense that, as Arseny Tarkovsky sings, ‘there has to be more…’

 Footnotes

-1. Sangharakshita, ‘Green Tara and the Fourth lakṣaṇa
+- Sangharakshita, ‘Green Tara and the Fourth lakṣaṇa’